Superformula/cloud-backend-test/README.md

 It is worth mentioning that, instead of bundling and deploying the Backend Lambda every time you want to test after little changes, it is possible to run **only the dev-server** locally, and note that it will only work if the rest of the resources are already deployed and running; in other words, you can only run the dev-server after the command `terraform apply` has been executed.

 Without further ado, to run the dev-server, just go to the root directory of the project, and execute the command `npm run dev` or `yarn run dev`.

+### Running unit tests

+In order to run the unit tests of the solution, in the root directory, simply run `npm test` or `yarn test`.

+## GraphQL documentation and playground

+Even though you can deploy on your own this solution, which will come with a GraphQL playground and with the due schema/documentation, a live playground with the complete documentation of the GraphQL schema of this solution can already be accessed [through this link](https://fwocmzbxg9.execute-api.us-east-1.amazonaws.com/dev/graphql).